mdepha01/AWS-Projects/RedshiftLabs/Setup/Resources/README.md

 - Use a sample template : Select a sample template from a collection of templates provided by CloudFormation to get you started.
 - skip other configuration then click create.

+**Setting up Redshift Query Editor as the Redshift Client:**

+Once all the resources have been successfully created, Qeury Editor2 can be used connect to the Redshift cluster:

+- On the left-hand side, click on the Redshift environment you want to connect to.
+- A pop-up window should have opened.

+Enter the Database name and user name.
+Click connect.
+These credentials should be used for both the Serverless endpoint (workgroup-xxxxxxx) as well as the provisioned cluster (consumercluster-xxxxxxxxxx).